hazelcast/hazelcast-jet/site/docs/sql/intro.md

 ## Installation

-You need the `hazelcast-jet-sql` module on your classpath.
-For Gradle or Maven, make sure to add the dependency:
+When you use the distribution package, the `hazelcast-jet-sql` is not on the class path by default.
+Make sure to move the `hazelcast-jet-sql-{jet-version}.jar` file from the `opt/` to the `lib/` directory.

+If you use Jet in embedded mode, besides the `hazelcast-jet-core` dependency add also the `hazelcast-jet-sql` dep:

 <!--DOCUSAURUS_CODE_TABS-->